-This Standard applies to all University of Alabama in Huntsville (UAH) faculty, staff and student employees that may reasonably anticipate skin, eye, mucous membrane, or parenteral (under the skin) contact with blood or other potentially infectious materials during the performance of their job duties at the UAH.
+This Standard [Is this referring to this plan?
+If not, what "Standard?"] applies to all University of Alabama in Huntsville (UAH) faculty, staff and student employees that may reasonably anticipate skin, eye, mucous membrane, or parenteral (under the skin) contact with blood or other potentially infectious materials during the performance of their job duties at the UAH.